-- 3.12 If a casual vacancy should occur in the membership of the Committee, management, in consultation with the Committee Chair, may recommend a suitable person to the CEO to fill the vacancy. - 3.13 A person filling a casual vacancy will serve on the Committee for the remainder of the vacating member's term. - 3.14 A member of the Committee who has completed the remainder of the term created by a casual vacancy and who then wishes to be appointed to the Committee in their own right if eligible under clause 5: - (a) must first make application to the Committee in accordance with operational appointment procedures relating to the Committee; and - (b) the time already served on the Committee relating to the casual vacancy will not be counted towards their permitted tenure under clause 5.
+- 4.12 If a casual vacancy should occur in the membership of the Committee, management, in consultation with the Committee Chair, may recommend a suitable person to the CEO to fill the vacancy. - 4.13 A person filling a casual vacancy will serve on the Committee for the remainder of the vacating member's term. - 4.14 A member of the Committee who has completed the remainder of the term created by a casual vacancy and who then wishes to be appointed to the Committee in their own right if eligible under clause 6: - (a) must first make application to the Committee in accordance with operational appointment procedures relating to the Committee; and - (b) the time already served on the Committee relating to the casual vacancy will not be counted towards their permitted tenure under clause 6.

-4 Committee Chair
+5 Committee Chair

-4.1 The CEO, on the recommendation of management, must approve and appoint an appropriate individual as the Committee Chair who should preferably be a well-credentialled and prominent Member of CPA Australia and who holds a CPA Australia Public Practice Certificate and has significant experience in governance committees (such as a Divisional Public Practice Committee).

-4.2 The Committee Chair will bring to the attention of the Chief Learning and Innovation Officer (or equivalent) or delegate any material issues affecting public practitioners as soon as practicable.
+- 5.1 The CEO, on the recommendation of management, must approve and appoint an appropriate individual as the Committee Chair who should preferably be a well-credentialled and prominent Member of CPA Australia and who holds a CPA Australia Public Practice Certificate and has significant experience in governance committees (such as a Divisional Public Practice Committee). - 5.2 The Committee Chair will bring to the attention of the Executive General Manager, Professional Standards and Business Support (or equivalent) or delegate any material issues affecting public practitioners as soon as practicable.

-5 Tenure
+6 Tenure

-- 5.1 Subject to clause 5.2 below, members of the Committee (including the Committee Chair) will be appointed for an initial term of two years subject to annual confirmation by the CEO.
+- 6.1 Subject to clause 6.2 below, members of the Committee (including the Committee Chair) will be appointed for an initial term of two years subject to annual confirmation by the CEO.
 On the completion of their initial term, members of the Committee may be automatically reappointed for one further term of two years or a second further term of two years (subject to recommendation by management, approval of the CEO and willingness to serve a further term) but may not serve on the Committee for more than six consecutive years.

-Members may, however, upon completion of three terms of two years and after a period of 12 months' absence from the Committee, nominate for a term of two years and may be renominated for one or two further terms of two years. - 5.2 In accepting membership of the Committee, its members acknowledge that the skills and experience required may change as the organisation's Strategy evolve.
+Members may, however, upon completion of three terms of two years and after a period of 12 months' absence from the Committee, nominate for a term of two years and may be renominated for one or two further terms of two years. - 6.2 In accepting membership of the Committee, its members acknowledge that the skills and experience required may change as the organisation's Strategy and Public Practice strategy evolve.
 Therefore, reappointment cannot be automatically assumed and will always be in the discretion of the CEO and also subject to the changing needs of the organisation from time to time.

-6 Review of Committee Performance
+7 Review of Committee Performance